Rex-Scripts/rex-shopkeeper/README.md

 ```

 # Starting the resource:
-- add the following to your server.cfg file : ensure rex-gunsmith
+- add the following to your server.cfg file : ensure rex-shopkeeper